amazingtensor/wbhktest/README.md

 Presetup:

-In the Settings of the target repository you want to trigger, add a webhook and make it active.
+In the Settings of the your own target repository you want to trigger, add a webhook and make it active.

 Download, extract, and run ngrok to expose localhost port to the internet https://ngrok.com/download.
 The ngrok.exe command should look like ```ngrok http 4567 ```

 First install Ruby.
 Then, run the Command Prompt with Ruby and install the sinatra gem.

 Setup:
-Create a ruby script by copying the following code and save as ruby_sinatra_test.rb into the same directory your prompt is currently in.
+Create a ruby script by copying the following code and save as ruby_sinatra_test_server.rb into the same directory your prompt is currently in.
+(Alternatively you can clone ruby_sinatra_test_server.rb from this repository.)
 ```ruby
 require 'sinatra'
 require 'json'